Semistable degenerations of double octics: Octics diagrams

 \item Lines on diagrams intersect if and only if their corresponding curves intersect as well.
 To denote that two curves do not intersect, we either draw them as disjoint lines or replace a corresponding point on a diagram by a circle. \end{enumerate}

 Throughout the the rest of the paper we use the following convention for naming singularities.
 We label a multiple line as $l_i$, where $i$ is the multiplicity of the line and we label multiple point as $p^j_i$, where $i$ is the multiplicity of the point, and $j$ is the number of triple lines on which it lies.
+Furthermore the family that we obtain from $\mc{X}$ by resolving all generic fibers, with degenerate fibers being possibly singular, is denoted as $\mc{Y}$ and the central fiber of $\mc{Y}$ is denoted $Y_0$.

-We compute the singularities of degenerate fibers for all degenerations listed in the appendix \ref{singularity classification}.
+In the remainder of this section we compute the singularities of degenerate fibers for all degenerations listed in the appendix \ref{singularity classification}.
 We start with a description of a resolution of singularities of a generic fiber as a sequence of blowing-ups and then extend it to the other generic fibers and also the central fiber by prop. \ref{extending resolution}.
 Singular curves in generic fibers are denoted as $L_{i_1,i_2,...}$ , where $i_1,i_2,...$ are the surfaces on which the singularity lies.
 For each blow-up we draw a series of diagrams which represents incidences between surfaces in the branching locus at each step.
 We finish each subsection with a description of singularities in the central fiber after all singularities in generic fibers are resolved.

-In further sections the family that we obtain from $\mc{X}$ by resolving all generic fibers, with degenerate fibers being possibly singular, is denoted as $\mc{Y}$, then the central fiber of $\mc{Y}$ is denoted $Y_0$.